San Jacinto Building

-The San Jacinto Building in Beaumont, Texas was built between 1921–1922 and was completed for the San Jacinto Life Insurance Company.
+The San Jacinto Building in Beaumont, Texas was built between 1921 and 1922 and was completed for the San Jacinto Life Insurance Company.
 The building is 15 stories tall and supports a large clock tower on top.
 Each dial is 17 feet in diameter.
 The building was altered in the 1950s with the removal of a "cupola" and the cornice that surrounded the building.
 It is privately owned today and is used as an office building.
 The building contributes to the Beaumont Commercial District.